knx-go/knx-go/README.md

  Package           | Description
 -------------------|--------------------------------------------------------------------
- **cmd/knxbridge** | Tool to bridge KNX networks between a KNXnet/IP router and gateway **cmd/knxctl**    | Tool to interact with KNX devices from CLI **knx**           | Abstractions to communicate with KNXnet/IP servers **knx/cemi**      | CEMI-encoded frames
+ **cmd/knxctl**    | Tool to interact with KNX devices from CLI **knx**           | Abstractions to communicate with KNXnet/IP servers **knx/cemi**      | CEMI-encoded frames